 The recent statements of the international organizations and other human rights NGOs on media freedom in Kazakhstan and Turkmenistan, and particularly the Nakanune, Respublika and the Radio Free Europe/Radio Liberty’s cases are available below:

-- Podcast of the Radio Free Europe/Radio Liberty with the participation of Lyudmyla Kozlovska, President of the Open Dialog Foundation
+- Podcast of the Radio Free Europe/Radio Liberty with the participation of Lyudmyla Kozlovska, President of the Open Dialogue Foundation

 - Group of the Progressive Alliance of Socialists and Democrats in the European Parliament